 I know that because he is breastfed he wants his mum all the time.
 But surely he wouldn’t hate me this much?
 This is no little crying either, this is constant screaming whenever he is with me.

 What do I do, apart from wait until he turns 17 and wants a car? :-(

 Bonding With A New Baby As A Dad

-Clayton, I think it is wonderful that you have such high hopes and ambitions regarding your relationship with your son and I am sure that your dedication will lead to the two of you having a great bond.
-You just have to adapt to a more realistic time-line regarding your bonding process
+Clayton, I think it is wonderful that you have such high hopes and ambitions regarding your relationship with your son and I am sure that your dedication will lead to the two of you have a great bond.
+You just have to adapt to a more realistic time-line regarding your bonding process.

 Take a deep breath and get rid of your hurt feelings.
 This is your son and it is your responsibility to work to get close to him.
 He can’t lead the process!

 Things Will Improve Soon